 Special Educational Needs & Disability Information Report for Bakewell Methodist Junior School

-Special Educational Needs Coordinator (SENCO): Mrs Owens
+Special Educational Needs and Disabilities Coordinator (SENDCO): Mrs Owens

-As SENCO I am passionate about leading this area to ensure the needs of all children are met in a fully inclusive way, which encourages a love for learning with the support needed to succeed and prepare for the next steps in education and ultimately life.
+As SENDCO I am passionate about leading this area to ensure the needs of all children are met in a fully inclusive way, which encourages a love for learning with the support needed to succeed and prepare for the next steps in education and ultimately life.

-As SENco I liaise with class teachers to monitor pupil's progress and identify children whose progress is slower than expected and may be displaying a range of needs that are causing barriers to learning.
+As SENDCO I liaise with class teachers to monitor pupil's progress and identify children whose progress is slower than expected and may be displaying a range of needs that are causing barriers to learning.
 Furthermore, I co-ordinate all specific provision put in place, through a Provision Map, to support children with additional needs /disabilities.

 I am responsible for writing and implementing the SEND (Special Educational Needs & Disability) policy and keeping abreast of new initiatives and information that is put forward.

-The Children and Families Act 2014 came into force on September 1st 2014 and the new Code of Practice for Special Educational Needs and Disability was issued in June 2014 (see links below).
+The Children and Families Act 2014 came into force on September 1st 2014 and the Code of Practice for Special Educational Needs and Disability was issued in June 2014 (see links below).

 The SEND Code of Practice describes the principles that should be observed by all professionals working with children and young people who have SEN / disabilities these include: